pypr/pysph/docs/source/installation.rst

 To install PySPH, you need a working Python environment with the required dependencies installed.
 You may use any of the available Python distributions.
-PySPH is currently tested with Python-2.6.x, 2.7.x and 3.4.x.
+PySPH is currently tested with Python-2.7.x and 3.x.
 If you are new to Python we recommend `Enthought Canopy`_ or EDM_.
-PySPH will work fine with Anaconda_ or other environments like WinPython_.
+PySPH will work fine with Miniconda_, Anaconda_ or other environments like WinPython_.
 The following instructions should help you get started.

 Since there is a lot of information here, we suggest that you skim the section on :ref:`dependencies` and then directly jump to one of the "Installing the